Rudratyagi1/Plotly_mini_project/README.md

-# India Ka Data Viz

 ## Overview
-"India Ka Data Viz" is a Streamlit-based application designed for visualizing data across different states and districts in India.
+It is a Streamlit-based application designed for visualizing data across different states and districts in India.
 Users can explore a dataset of various parameters, compare data between different states or the entire country, and view visualizations on an interactive map.

 ## Features
 - Select and visualize data for specific states or "Overall India."